crossbario/crossbar/docs/pages/installation/Installation-on-CentOS-RedHat.md

-title: Installation on CentOS
+title: Installation on CentOS and RedHat
-toc: [Documentation, Installation, Local Installation, Installation on CentOS]
+toc: [Documentation, Installation, Installation on CentOS and RedHat]

-# Installation on CentOS
+# Installation on CentOS and RedHat

 There are two methods of installing Crossbar.io on CentOS -- from the official binary distribution (recommended), or from source.